 But they didn't get to Chicago too often, let alone have a free night of carousing about town to boot, so he'd looked up his old buddies from the force.
 Most of them were still on the job, and most of them were still walking a beat.
 Good guys all of them and everyone insisted on buying him a celebratory drink for being back in town.

 And how was he supposed to decline such offers?
 Real men did not decline an offer of free scotch from their buddies.
 Though, real, OLD men, did know when to hang it up.
-So after a few hours Dave had beat a hasty retreat, claiming they had an early flight in the morning.
+So after a few hours he'd beat a hasty retreat, claiming that they had an early flight in the morning.

 But those days went out with his waistline.

-Now . . . stopping for a second, he furrowed his brow to make sure he was at the right end of floor . . . he had to make sure he was in bed by midnight if he didn't want to be dragging the next day.
+Now he had to make sure he was in bed by midnight if he didn't want to be dragging the next day.

-Once he'd established that he'd gone in the right direction after he got off the elevator, he knew that he'd be coming up on the team's section of the floor shortly.
+Yeah . . . he nodded to himself . . . okay.
+So now that he'd established he'd gone in the right direction after he got off the elevator, Dave knew that he'd be coming up on the team's section of the floor shortly.

 But he still hadn't found his damn card.